| | | |

 Custom Kitchens | Where to Splurge v.
-Save
+Save in 2026

 The kitchen is the heart of the home!
 However, it is also a huge asset for resale.
-So, after designing two custom kitchens for myself, I wanted to share an easy breakdown on where you can save during your kitchen remodel.
-Plus, what you should splurge on too!
+So, after designing three custom kitchens for myself, I wanted to share an easy breakdown on where you can save during your kitchen remodel.

 Custom Kitchens | Designing with Purpose and Intention

-I must preface this post with the caveat that every kitchen should be designed with the goals of the homeowner in mind.
+I must preface the rest of this post with the caveat that every kitchen should be designed with the goals of the homeowner in mind.
 Design is a very fluid practice that is extremely subjective and personal!
-A kitchen remodel should serve to achieve the goals you’ve set for your family, rather than just a pretty design.

 In my book, Designing a Life: From House to Haven, I break down how to tackle design with purpose and intention.
 Designing a home isn’t just about finishes and materials.
 It is about solving a problem or meeting a goal for your family!